10 best US beaches for 2019

-(CNN) — Summer's right around the corner, and the best beaches in the United States are beckoning.
+(CNN) — Summer's right around the corner, and the top beaches in the United States are beckoning.

-For the No. 1 beach in the US, travelers will need to book a trip to Oahu.

-Kailua Beach Park is the top US beach for 2019, according to coastal sciences professor Stephen P. Leatherman.

-Leatherman, also known as Dr. Beach, has been releasing an annual list of the United States' top beach destinations since 1991.
+For the No. 1 beach in the USA, travelers will need to book a trip to Oahu.
+Kailua Beach Park is the best US beach for 2019, according to coastal sciences professor Stephen P. Leatherman.
+Also known as Dr. Beach, Leatherman has been releasing an annual list of the United States' top beach destinations since 1991.
 Leatherman is director of the Laboratory for Coastal Research at Florida International University.
 So what makes 2019's No. 1 beach so special?
 Gentle waves lap the white sand coral beach at Kailua Beach Park in Oahu, and the swimming and kayaking are excellent here.

 Kayak rentals are available so that you can paddle away to nearby offshore islands.
 The beach park also offers free parking, bathrooms, picnic tables and volleyball courts and there are lifeguards on duty.